AlgoMaster Logo

 A Two-Pointer algorithm is generally applied to linear data structures, such as: array, strings or linked lists.

-A strong clue that a problem can be solved using the Two Pointers technique is if the input data follows a predictable pattern such as sorted array or palindromic string.
+Two pointers fits problems where the input data follows a predictable pattern, such as a sorted array or palindromic string.
+Common patterns include:

 1. Sorted array with pair/triplet finding